 In order for search engines to rank your website, they have to first scan the site to identify relevant topics and quality.
 At a glance, our web pages may seem to us to be perfectly designed to dominate the results page.
 However, consider that the algorithm is unable to detect graphics, colours, formatting and links the way we perceive it, which is why it is important to optimize your on-page setup.

 To ensure that search engines such as Google can understand your site, each element on the page has to target the related terms.
-For instance, some of the best practices for on-page optimization are titles, meta descriptions and image link.
+For instance, some of the best practices for on-page optimization are titles, meta descriptions and image links.

 Think about your webpage as a huge department store with several floors.
 Each floor has to be labelled carefully so your customers know where to go, and whether to leave when the signboard says “Women’s Clothes” when they’re looking for a blender.
 That’s what meta-titles are.